magicchat-core/example__v1/README.md

 1. Clone this repository

-git clone -b starter https://github.com/magicchat-io/example__v1.git cd example__v1
+git clone -b starter https://github.com/magicchat-io/example__v1.git

-2. Install dependencies
+2. Navigate to repo and Install dependencies cd example__v1 npm install

-npm install
-3. Start the local dev server
+4. Start the local dev server
 npm start
 Then open http://localhost:8080 in your browser.
 You'll see a simple site with MagicChat already integrated.